Written by Mal Webb

 A warbling bird at dawn

-Or like my grandad's yawn
+Or like my Grandad's yawn

 Cat's meow, dog's howl or hooting owl (oo oo)